As an Amazon Associate I earn from qualifying purchases

 The Microsoft Band is a really promising device, although we’re looking for the Band 2 to be a much needed improvement.
 The Microsoft Band is a bit bulky and clunky on your wrist.
 The shape isn’t nearly as flexible as the Fitbit Flex, and we ended up pinching our wrist skin when we moved around with it.
 The use of the Microsoft Band while typing on my Windows PC was difficult, as I had a hard almost bracelet-like band around my arm that wouldn’t let my wrists rest normally.
 I was impressed by the amount of info it shows on its Windows-8-inspired live tiles.
 They show text messaging and emails as they come in.
 This is useful information to have, although it wouldn’t let me reply on my iPhone.
 The Microsoft Band has a few extra sensors that the other wearables didn’t, including a UV indicator to let you know if you’re in a dangerous solar environment and could risk sunburn.
-It also had a heart rate monitor that keeps track of your heart rate throughout the day, assuming you can tolerate the bulky wearable that has the sensor.
 We wanted this wearable to work, however we have to pass on it as a daily wearable.
 It isn’t comfortable, and a wearable needs to be that.

 The Apple Watch only works on your iPhone, it won’t work for your Android phones.
 That being said, it is probably the most advanced and developer friendly platform we reviewed.
 The nice big screen shows a lot of detail and has canned answers for text messages.
 There are new apps being written for it, however its abilities are limited to the apps you have on your phone.
 The Apple Health app gives generic readings of heart rate on a 15 second interval, steps, distance, and other useful information.
 However, it is up to application developers to use and report on this information.
 Technically, the iphone records information with limited detail out of the box.